trufflesuite/trufflesuite.com/src/blog/truffle-v5-has-arrived.md

-We have released the most awaited version of Truffle just in time for the holidays!
-There are SO many exciting things to mention that will make your Truffle experience a rich one.
+We have just released the most awaited version of Truffle just in time for the holidays!
+There are SO many exciting things that we would like to mention that will make your Truffle experience a rich one.
 Highlighted below are the new exciting things Truffle has to offer.

 [Download Truffle v5!](https://truffleframework.com/truffle)

-- **Bring your own compiler!!!!** You can now choose any solc-js version available at solc-bin just tell Truffle which one you want and it will get it.
-This includes the ability to use docker and native binary in an advanced way.
+- **Bring your own compiler!!!!** You can now choose any solc-js version available at solc-bin.
+Just tell Truffle which version you want to use and it will automatically fetch it for you!
+This feature also includes the ability to use Docker and native binaries in an advanced way.

-- **Web3 1.0** - the truffle-contract command is now using web3.js 1.0!
+- **Web3 1.0** - The truffle-contract package is now using Web3.js 1.0!
 This
-  will be great for error handling!
+  will greatly improve error handling!

-- **New Migrations Command** - in v5 this command has been completely rewritten.
-We have included better error messages, when a deployment fails Truffle will tell you and give you an idea of possible fixes.
-Truffle will now also give your more information about what is going on when you deploy a contract, cost summaries and real time status updates about the amount of a time a transaction has been pending.
-Dry run simulations now run automatically if you deploy to a known public network.
-Using the ‘— interactive’ flag on the command line will give you a prompt between dry runs and real deployments.
-The ability to configure the amount of block confirmations in between deployments.
-Allowing user to specify the amount of blocks to wait before timing out.
-Web3 has this value hardcoded at 50 blocks, which can pose a problem when deploying large contracts at the lower end of gas price range.
+- **New migrations command** - In v5, the migrate command has been completely rewritten.
+We have included better error messages, when a deployment fails Truffle will notify you and give you an idea of possible fixes.
+Truffle will now also give you more information about what is going on when you deploy a contract.
+This includes cost summaries and real time status updates about the amount of time a transaction has been pending.
+  Dry run simulations also now run automatically if you are deploying to a known public network and using the ‘— interactive’ flag on the command line will give you a prompt between dry runs and real deployments.
+  Another improvement is the ability to configure the amount of block confirmations in between deployments.
+This allows the user to specify the number of blocks to wait before transactions time out.

-- **User Analytics** - have been added and users can opt-in by running ‘truffle config --enable-analytics’.
-This is vital in making informed decisions about future of Truffle and deciding what is most valuable to our users.
-When enabled Truffle will collect information about your version number, the commands you run, and whether commands succeed or fail, all annoyomously.
+- **User analytics** - User analytics have been added and users can opt-in by running ‘truffle config --enable-analytics’.
+We think this feature will be a vital tool that will help us to make informed decisions about the future of Truffle and to determine what is most valuable to our users.
+When enabled, Truffle will collect information about your version number, the commands you run, and whether commands succeed or fail.
+And of course, it will do so in an anonymous fashion.

 - **`truffle run <command>`** -  Truffle now gives users the ability to create custom command plugins.
+This feature is still in its infancy so let us know what you think!

-- **Vyper support** - Truffle will now compile `*.vy` contracts.
-We have published a Truffle Box to help you get started with Vyper you can access it by running:
+- **Vyper support** - Another added feature is that Truffle will now compile `*.vy` contracts.
+We have published a Truffle Box to help you get started with Vyper.
+You can access it by running:

   ```
   $ truffle unbox vyper-example